bnnyng/garden/content/fleeting-notes/20231221-application-santa-fe-institute-undergraduate-research.md

 - Working at Spec, both as copy editor and project designer
 	- Difference was that copy editor did not have any “take-homes” and involved heavy in person collaboration, project designer was the opposite
 	- Emphasize communication, knowledge exchange
+	- Miffed at first that although website was my idea, I wasn’t privileged with credit acknowledgement in the process
+		- Realized that ideas were great but don’t matter unless a team brought them to fruition – after the individualistic impact I had as a copy editor, was a learning experience

 ---
 # Notes